-If supreme court is chosen, the victim may be required to testify at a preliminary inquiry in provincial court initially; and, again at trial at a later date.
+If supreme court is chosen, the victim may be required to testify at a preliminary inquiry in provincial court initially and again at trial at a later date.
 In most cases a preliminary inquiry is optional - the accused may choose to have one.

-The presiding judge will hear specific evidence to decide if there is enough evidence to bring the matter to trial.
-If the accused chooses to have a preliminary inquiry, Defense counsel will outline for the court, in advance, the issues they wish to explore and witnesses they wish to hear from.
-Certain offences (such as murder) automatically result in a trial before a judge and jury with a preliminary inquiry, unless the accused opts to waive that right.
+The presiding judge will hear specific evidence to decide whether there is enough evidence to bring the matter to trial.
+If the accused chooses to have a preliminary inquiry, defense counsel will outline for the court in advance the issues they wish to explore and witnesses they wish to hear from.
+Certain offences (such as murder) automatically result in a trial before a judge and jury with a preliminary inquiry, unless the accused opts to waive the right to a preliminary inquiry.

-- If a preliminary inquiry is not held, the matter will be set for arraignment (entering of plea) in supreme court. - If preliminary inquiry is held and the judge determines there is enough evidence to proceed, the accused is committed to stand trial and an arraignment date is set in supreme court. - If the preliminary inquiry results in the judge's determination that there is not enough evidence to proceed, the case is dismissed. - Arraignment - if there is a guilty plea entered, please refer to sentencing options (page 15). - Arraignment - if the accused pleads not guilty, a trial date is set.
-The victim of the crime is usually required to testify at trial. - People are generally only required to attend court when they have to testify.
-If required to testify, you will receive a subpoena indicating when you must attend.
+- If a preliminary inquiry is not held, the matter will be set for arraignment in supreme court (entering of plea). - If preliminary inquiry is held and the judge determines there is enough evidence to proceed, the accused is committed to stand trial and an arraignment date is set in supreme court. - If the preliminary inquiry results in the judge's determination that there is not enough evidence to proceed, the case is dismissed. - Arraignment - if there is a guilty plea entered, please refer to sentencing options. - Arraignment - if the accused pleads not guilty, a trial date is set.
+The victim of the crime is usually required to testify at trial. - People are normally only required to attend court when they have to testify.
+If required to testify, you will receive a subpoena indicating when you are to attend.